Avergrove/avergroves-learning-notes/docs/tetris/opener_catalog.md

 # Opener catalog
 - This page describes the opener I use.. or used.
-- I use two sets of openers: memorized and freestyle ones.
+- I learn two sets of openers: memorized and freestyle ones.
-- Memorized ones are used when opponents use high attack openers / 4wide, freestyle ones are used if opponents stack regularly from the start.
+- Memorized openers send much attack from the start, but freestyle ones are usually flat and have plenty of options (offense vs downstacking as needed)

 ## Early I Opener
 ### TKI